 Perth is two hours behind Port Moresby and only a five-and-a-half-hour flight away.
 Perth stands out for its high living standards, safe environment and prosperous economy.
 In 2015, it was ranked as one of the world’s top 10 most liveable cities by the Economist Intelligence Unit, scoring strongly in all five categories of stability, healthcare, culture and environment, education and infrastructure.

-Courses at Curtin
+Learning offerings at Curtin